d4rkr00t/evo/README.md

 - [ ] Remote cache
 - [ ] Per rule inputs config (?)
 - [ ] Run multiple commands e.g. `cmd: ["tsc", "echo"]` (?)
+- [ ] Fix race condition in cache, when command updates the hash it may be still old